 Mr. Andrew G Moran QC is an independent, full-time, international commercial arbitrator, with over a quarter of a century’s experience as arbitrator and judge, in the determination of an extremely wide range of commercial and maritime disputes.
-His primary office and base is at The Arbitration Chambers of Singapore in Maxwell Chambers; but he also has bases from which he is able to arbitrate in the UK (London), and Continental Europe (Paris and Geneva).
+His primary office and base is at The Arbitration Chambers of Singapore in Maxwell Chambers; but he also has bases from which he is able to arbitrate in the UK (London), where he is a member of 6 Pump Court Chambers, and Continental Europe (Paris and Geneva).
 He was in practice for over 40 years as Counsel (nearly 25 years as Queen’s Counsel) and in that role he led teams of lawyers in conducting many complex commercial, civil and maritime cases.
 He is a Master of the Bench of the Honourable Society of Gray’s Inn.

 Andrew has conducted and holds numerous appointments in arbitrations seated in jurisdictions including Singapore, England and Wales, Switzerland, Hong Kong, Malaysia and UAE, as sole arbitrator, presiding arbitrator and party appointed arbitrator.
 These concern all manner of commercial disputes subject to different governing laws – of both common and civil law systems.
 By way of example and illustration, and not in any order of predominance, references in which he has been appointed have concerned disputes arising in banking and investment, commodity trading, joint venture agreements, energy and offshore construction (including joint exploration and operating agreements), construction (under many different standard forms of contract as well as bespoke contracts), engineering, shipping (including shipbuilding and ship repair, FPSO conversions, charter party disputes and virtually every other type of dispute commonly arising in the maritime sphere), M&As, including breach of warranty claims and fraudulent misrepresentation in share sale and purchase agreements and breach of directors’ duties.

-He is a Fellow of the Singapore Institute of Arbitrators and a panel arbitrator at the Singapore International Arbitration Centre, the Singapore Chamber of Maritime Arbitration (where he is also the Chairman of the Rules and Procedure Committee of the Chamber), the Hong Kong International Arbitration Centre, The Emirates Maritime Arbitration Centre in Dubai and the Asian Centre for International Arbitration in Malaysia.
+He is a Fellow of the Chartered Institute of Arbitrators, a Fellow of the Singapore Institute of Arbitrators, and a Fellow of the Hong Kong Institute of Arbitrators.
+He is a panel arbitrator at the Singapore International Arbitration Centre, the Singapore Chamber of Maritime Arbitration (where he is also the Chairman of the Rules and Procedure Committee of the Chamber), the Hong Kong International Arbitration Centre, and the Asian Centre for International Arbitration in Malaysia.
 He is a member of the London Court of International Arbitration Users’ Council and a supporting member of the London Maritime Arbitrators’ Association.
 He a member of the Worshipful Company of Arbitrators and a Freeman of the City of London.

 He has thus acquired enormous experience in the resolution and determination of commercial disputes in the widest range of cases and all types of forum.